felixdivo/ros2-easy-test/README.md

 - `clear_messages(topic: str) -> None` to forget all messages that have been received so far.
 - `call_service(name: str, request: Request, timeout_availability: Optional[float], timeout_call: Optional[float]) -> Response`

-Note that `ROS2TestEnvironment` is a `rclpy.node.Node` and thus has all the methods of a ROS2 node.
+Note that `ROS2TestEnvironment` is a [`rclpy.node.Node`](https://docs.ros2.org/latest/api/rclpy/api/node.html) and thus has all the methods of a ROS2 node.
+So feel free to call offer a service with `env.create_service()`, interface with an action using `ActionClient(env, DoTheThing, 'maker')`, etc., to cover more specific use cases.
+Extend as you please!

 In addition, nothing stops you from using any other means of interacting with ROS2 that would work otherwise.

 ### What you can test (recommended way of obtaining messages)